brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 The JavaScript SDK integration follows the SecurePay official documentation for secure client-side tokenization.
 The plugin handles the entire process automatically.

 ### Features
-- **PCI Compliance**: Card data is tokenized and never touches your server
+- **PCI Compliance**: Card data is Tokenised and never touches your server
 - **Enhanced Security**: Client-side tokenization
 - **Real-time Validation**: The SDK provides instant card validation in the browser
 - **Customizable UI**: The payment form can be styled from the gateway settings in the Craft CP